Nawaf Al-Ahmad Al-Jaber Al-Sabah: Career

-Nawaf is one of the most senior members of the House of Sabah.
+Nawaf became one of the most senior members of the House of Sabah over the course of his life.
 At 25, he was appointed governor of Hawalli on 21 February 1962 and held the post until 19 March 1978.
 He was Minister of Interior from 1978 to 26 January 1988, when he was appointed Minister of Defense.
 Following the liberation of Kuwait in the Gulf War, Nawaf was appointed the acting minister of labor and social affairs on 20 April 1991 and held the post until 17 October 1992.
 Following his appointment to the cabinet in 1991, a group of senior military officers sent a letter to Jaber al-Ahmad, the Emir at the time, demanding that Nawaf, the minister of defense during the Iraqi invasion of Kuwait, and Salem al-Sabah, the minister of interior during the invasion, be dismissed from the government and investigated for Kuwait's lack of military preparedness on the day of the invasion.
 As a result, Nawaf was not appointed to a cabinet-level position until 2003.

 On 16 October 1994, Nawaf was appointed deputy chief of the Kuwait National Guard and held that post until 2003.
 The same year, he reassumed the post of minister of the interior until an Amiri Decree was issued on 16 October 2003 making him first Deputy Prime Minister of Kuwait and Minister of Interior.
 Nawaf played a role in supporting programs that support national unity among the Cooperation Council for the Arab States of the Gulf and Arab countries.

-With the ascendance of Sabah Al-Ahmad Al-Jaber Al-Sabah to the leadership of Kuwait on 29 January 2006, an Amiri Decree was issued on 7 February 2006 officially designating Nawaf the Crown Prince.
-This was contrary to the tradition of the Al-Sabah family, according to which the offices of Emir and Crown Prince are supposed to alternate between the Al-Jaber and Al-Salem branches.
+With the ascendance of Sabah Al-Ahmad Al-Jaber Al-Sabah to the leadership of Kuwait on 29 January 2006, an Amiri Decree was issued on 7 February 2006 officially designating Nawaf the crown prince.
+This was contrary to the tradition of the Al-Sabah family, according to which the offices of emir and crown prince are supposed to alternate between the Al-Jaber and Al-Salem branches.

-Sabah died on 29 September 2020 and Nawaf was announced as the Emir of Kuwait during a meeting of the National Assembly.
+Sabah died on 29 September 2020 and Nawaf was announced as the emir of Kuwait during a meeting of the National Assembly.

+Upon assuming power in 2020, Sheikh Nawaf guided Kuwait through substantial domestic political and economic challenges.
+His tenure was marked by the coronavirus pandemic, a significant decline in oil prices, and ongoing political crises, primarily due to conflicts between the parliament and the government.

+As a key member of the Organization of Petroleum Exporting Countries (OPEC), Kuwait's economy heavily relies on oil exports.
+According to official statistics, the country's gross domestic product was $184 billion in 2022.
+Kuwait exports 2.8 million barrels of oil daily and has a population of approximately 4.3 million.